lgwillmore/typemock/docs/source/mocking_objects.rst

 =================

 The `DSL` for defining and using **typemock** takes much of its inspiration from the mocking libraries of statically typed languages.
-This may change... but it we think it provides a clear way of expressing what it is we are mocking.

 First, let us define a class that we wish to mock.